 The annual NCWIT Harrold and Notkin Research and Graduate Mentoring Award, given in memory of Mary Jean Harrold’s and David Notkin’s outstanding research, graduate mentoring, and diversity contributions, is open for nominations.
-The award recognizes faculty members who have combined outstanding research accomplishments with excellence in graduate mentoring and who have served as advocates for recruiting, encouraging, and promoting women and minorities in computing fields having an impact in diversity at both a local and national impact.
+The award recognizes faculty members who have combined outstanding research accomplishments with excellence in graduate mentoring and who have served as advocates for recruiting, encouraging, and promoting gender diversity in computing fields in ways that have both a local and national impact.
 The award comes with a certificate and a $10,000 gift to the winner’s institution.

 Who Is Eligible to Be Nominated?